-With sublimation printing, a motif is first printed in reverse using transfer paper, then placed on the final material and heated to up to 200 °C with a thermal transfer press.
+With sublimation printing, a motif is first printed in reverse using transfer paper, then placed on the final material and heated to up to 200 °C using a thermal transfer press.

 Due to the temperature, the colors sublimate and penetrate the fibres.
-The colors are now in the fabric.
-The motif is smooth, abrasion-resistant and durable.
+The colors are so in the fabric.
+The motif smooth, wear-resistant and durable.
 Because the colors penetrate the fabric, there are no disturbing light reflections.

 In addition, the colors are very intense and hardly fade.
 The carrier material is washable, non-iron and does not cause any creases.

-Another advantage is the print sharpness, so images and photos are transferred in the best quality.
+Another advantage is the print sharpness, images and photos are transmitted in the best quality.
 The sublimation printing process is sustainable because no solvents are required and the material is odorless.

 The carrier material is polyester, i.e. a fabric made of plastic fibers.
 While natural materials like cotton burn at high temperatures, polyester begins to melt when exposed to heat.
 The pores in the fabric open and the colors are in the fabric of the carrier material.